theochem/horton/doc/user_matrix.rst

 Many functions and objects have been implemented into the Matrix class.
 It may help to read over some of the (hopefully) documented backend files to see if a desired function has already been implemented.
-Contact the authors for more details.
+In the event that a desired function has not been implemented, please contact the authors to make a feature request or for more details on implementing it yourself.